peratonlabs/Iliad-GIFT-cosjac/README.md

 # Short description
 The poison model detector compares features from the potential poisoned model with features from a clean reference model.
 We implemented four different features extraction methods based on jacobians, discrete derivatives, Shapley values and model outputs.
 To comperate and aggregate the results we used cosine similarities of averages, averages of cos similarities, jensen-shannon, MSE of the averages, MAE of the averages avg, and adversarial_examples.
 We also provided three extra data augmentation options based on Drebbin dataset, Drebbin adversarial and a Poisoned dataset.
-A feature importance option is also provided.
+These options require the acquisition of the Drebbin and/or Poisoned datasets which are not provided in this repo but could potentially be released by TrojAI organizers A feature importance option is also provided in case a dataset is available for training a random forest model.

-Here are the working combinations.
+Here are the existing tested combinations.

 | Method    | Cosavg | Avgcos | Jensen-Shannon | MSEavg | MAEavg | Adversarial Examples |
 |-----------|--------|--------|----------------|--------|--------|----------------------|